-- Research Funding: All payments associated with conduct of clinical research project in question must be disclosed if provided by the trial sponsor or agents employed by the sponsor.
+All payments associated with the conduct of the clinical research project in question must be disclosed if provided by the trial sponsor or agents employed by the sponsor.

-- Expert testimony: Provision of an expert testimony must be disclosed when the testimony related to the subject matter under consideration.
+Provision of an expert testimony must be disclosed when the testimony is related to the subject matter under consideration.